 Basic BSL Courses

-There are numerous online courses that enable you to learn the basics.
-They are all pretty much the same in terms of content, although they are marketed differently.
-Some courses are advertised as Level 1 and you can often get bundles i.e ‘buy Level 1 – 5 BSL’.
-Be aware that the content of these courses is usually from the Level 1 or Level 2 curriculum.
+There are numerous online courses that offer anything from basic BSL for beginners up to and including the higher levels.
+Most of the online courses are pretty much the same in terms of content, although they are marketed differently.
+These courses are often advertised as Level 1 with the option to get bundles i.e. ‘buy Level 1 – 5 BSL’.
+Be aware that the content of these courses is basic although some content is taken from the Level 1 or Level 2 curriculum.
 (The giveaway hint is that Level 5 BSL doesn’t actually exist!)
 Completing an online course like this does not give you a recognised qualification but they are great if you want to learn some introductory signs.